 Michelle Ngome, Connection Enthusiast, Line 25 Consulting

 Many times we join industry professional organizations to stay abreast of industry trends and continuing education credits.
 Rightfully so.
-It can become difficult to find your USP among other CPA professionals.
+It can become difficult to find your USP [unique selling proposition] among other CPA professionals.
 The true benefit comes by joining the organization of your ideal client.
-For example, if you are a CPA that specializes in real estate, it is best to join National Association of Realtors.
-Now you become unique among other real estate professionals.
+For example, if you are a CPA that specializes in real estate, it is best to join the National Association of Real Estate Agents.
+Now, you become unique among other real estate professionals.
 By placing yourself among your target audience, you will be able to extract your ideal client.

 Betsy Storey-Bono, Director of Marketing & Business Development, Concannon Miller

 CPAs can grow their business ― especially their niche business ― by joining and attending local industry trade group meetings.
 We also regularly sponsor manufacturing trade meetings and have a significant portfolio of franchise restaurant owners and attend their trade meetings around the country.
-And here is the thing ― we don’t just belong ― we actively participate.
-(Anyone can throw money at an organization to get their name listed in the membership directory.)
+Here is the thing ― we don’t just belong ― we actively participate.
+Anyone can throw money at an organization to get their name listed in the membership directory.
 Frequently, because of our expertise, we are asked to provide educational seminars or break-out sessions for the participants.
-Our approach is to simply provide good, actionable information and we never give a sales pitch.
+Our approach is to provide good, actionable information, and we never give a sales pitch.
 It’s an opportunity to demonstrate our expertise.
 We get a lot of new business leads from our speaking engagements.

 Jacquelyn Youst, President, Pennsylvania Academy of Protocol